-No cash capital contributions were made to VAST LLC during the current year period or the prior year period.
-We currently anticipate that both VAST China and Minda-VAST Access Systems have adequate debt facilities in place over the next fiscal year to cover each businesses' future operating and capital requirements.
-VAST do Brasil, due to economic conditions in Brazil, will likely require additional capital contributions of \$600,000 in the aggregate by all VAST partners to fund operations during the remainder of fiscal year 2016.
+Other than as provided below, no cash capital contributions were made to VAST LLC during the current year period or the prior year period.
+We currently anticipate that both VAST China and Minda-VAST Access Systems have adequate debt facilities in place over the next fiscal year to cover the future operating and capital requirements of each business.
+During the nine months ended March 27, 2016, capital contributions totaling \$660,000 were made to VAST LLC for purposes of funding operations in Brazil.
+STRATTEC's portion of the capital contributions totaled \$220,000.
+During the nine months ended March 29, 2015, capital contributions totaling \$384,000 were made to VAST LLC by each partner in support of operating expenses.
+During the nine months ended March 29, 2015, a loan was made by each partner, STRATTEC, WITTE, and ADAC, to VAST LLC totaling \$215,000 for each partner in support of VAST LLC's purchase of the non-controlling interest in VAST do Brasil and to fund operating costs of the Brazilian entity.
+Additionally, we anticipate VAST do Brasil will require a capital contribution of approximately \$600,000 collectively by all VAST partners to fund operations during the remainder of calendar 2016.
 STRATTEC's portion of the capital contributions is anticipated to be \$200,000.